 We identified two different groups of studies: univariate studies and multivariate machine-learning studies.
-Univariate studies seek to identify differences between ASD and control groups by investigating one acoustic feature at a time.
-In contrast, multivariate machine-learning studies use multiple features (multivariate) to build statistical models that can classify previously unheard voice samples into ASD and control groups (machine-learning).
-A particular focus of this review will be whether acoustic characteristics of speech production can be used as biomarkers of ASD - that is, as objective measures that are a reliable indicator of the disorder and/or of more specific clinical features of ASD.
+Univariate studies seek to identify differences between ASD and comparison groups by investigating one acoustic feature at a time.
+In contrast, multivariate machine-learning studies use multiple features (multivariate) to build statistical models that can classify previously unheard voice samples into ASD and comparison groups (machine-learning).